ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### ImageSearch Library

 [**ImageSearch**](https://www.autoitscript.com/forum/topic/148005-imagesearch-usage-explanation) is a library that solves one specific task only.
 This library allows you to find specified picture on a screen.
-You can choose a region where the picture should be found.
-Otherwise, the whole screen area will be used for searching.
-Steps to access the library's functions from AutoIt script are the similar to FastFind library ones:
+You can choose a region where to search a picture.
+Otherwise, the whole screen will be searched.
+Steps to access the library's functions from AutoIt script are similar to FastFind library ones:

 1. Create a directory with `ImageSearchDemo` name for your project.
 2. Copy the `ImageSearch.au3` file to the `ImageSearchDemo` directory.